reb0und/lrs/notes/advanced_features.md

     (&mut values[..mid], &mut values[mid..])
 }```
-- This function gets the total length of the slice, then asserts that the index given as a parameter is within teh slice by checking whether it's less than or equal to the length, the assertion means if passing in a value that is greater than the length to split the indx at, the function will panic before attempting to use that index, then returning two mutable slices in a tuple, one from teh start of the original slice, to the `mid` index and another from `mid` to the end of the slice
+- This function gets the total length of the slice, then asserts that the index given as a parameter is within the slice by checking whether it's less than or equal to the length, the assertion means if passing in a value that is greater than the length to split the indx at, the function will panic before attempting to use that index, then returning two mutable slices in a tuple, one from the start of the original slice, to the `mid` index and another from `mid` to the end of the slice
 - Rust's borrow checker can't tell that the two borrows are different parts of the slice, it only knows that this is borrowing from the same slice, borrowing from different parts is fundamentally okay because the two slices aren't overlapping, but Rust isn't smart enough to know this, when knowing the code is ok but Rust does not, use unsafe code
 - This is the implementation using an `unsafe` block, a raw pointer, and some calls to unsafe functions to make the implementaton of `split_at_mut` work
 - Example: ```